 The World Polychaeta Database arose from a merger in 2007 of the massive

-The taxonomy in the World Polychaeta Database is edited and updated by volunteer experts, assisted by the database management team.
-Currently there are over 22,000 name records, of which 13,879 are accepted names, the rest invalid synonyms, nomina dubia, etc. Inevitably the database includes some duplications of taxa and literature records, and there will be some polychaete names listed which are junior synonyms but not yet linked to the senior name.
+The taxonomy in the World Polychaeta Database is edited and updated by volunteer experts, assisted by the Database Management Team (DMT).
+Currently there are about 27,150 name records and 12,703 valid species (see stats).
+Inevitably the database includes some duplications of taxa and literature records, and there will be some polychaete names listed which are junior synonyms but not yet linked to the senior name.
 The editors aim to resolve all conflicting or out of date records promptly when noticed, and we hope you will tell us about any duplications or other confusions you find.
 Taxonomists are encouraged to send us a copy of new publications so that we can see the details of new and changed nomenclature.
 If you happen to disagree with any of our editing decisions, please help us by making a reasoned case for any alternative you suggest.
 Coverage of fossil names is likely to remain incomplete, although we would like to include all fossil genera.

 Polychaeta editors have taxon responsibilites as follows: